-I bought my Heuchera ‘Venus’ from Lowe’s on April 23, 2017.
+I brought my Heuchera ‘Venus’ home from Lowe’s on April 23, 2017.
 I have several similar cultivars on my wishlist, so I was glad to bring this one home with me.

 Heuchera ‘Venus is part of the Planet Collection hybridized by Wijnhout from the Netherlands.
 Introduced in 2003.

 Heuchera ‘Venis is a beautiful cultivar with silvery-green leaves and dark green/maroon veins.
 A very striking combination!

 Zones: USDA Zones 4a-9b (-30 to 25° F)

 Soil: Rich, moist, well-drained soil

 Water: Average.
 Prefers moist soil but not wet.